norberttech/pagerduty/README.md

 PHP implementation of the [PagerDuty Events API V2](https://v2.developer.pagerduty.com/docs/events-api-v2)

+> This repository is a fork of adilbaig/pagerduty that seems to not be maintained anymore.

 UPGRADE NOTICE
 ---
 The [PagerDuty Events API V2](https://v2.developer.pagerduty.com/docs/events-api-v2) is **not backwards compatible** with the [PagerDuty Events API V1](https://v2.developer.pagerduty.com/docs/events-api).
 Hence, this API has changed.
 If you are upgrading from a [2.* release](https://github.com/adilbaig/pagerduty/releases), make sure you pay attention to the contructor of the `TriggerEvent`